davidroman1914/goodrxdemo/README.md

 # goodrxdemo |

-Below you will find the make targets that are available, you only really need two of them `make infra-up` and `make infra-down`.
+Below you will find the make target that are available, you only really need two of them `make infra-up` and `make infra-down`.

-Start by calling the `make help`
+If you want a list of all the targets `make help`
 ```
     build                          Build The Go Server App.
     deploy                         Deploying The Go Server App.